atsheehan/curriculum/lessons/rails-requests/rails-requests.md

 The first three lines form the HTTP request header.
 Here, we're specifying a `POST` request to the `/articles` path (which Rails will interpret as the `create` action on the `ArticlesController`).
 The last line lets the web server know how long the request body will be so it knows how much data to listen for: in this case it is expecting to receive 100 bytes.

 After the request header we include the request body which contains the actual form data we want to submit.
 Although it looks like a bunch of gibberish, certain characters are not allowed to be sent in the HTTP request body so they are **encoded** instead (e.g. the `!` character is encoded as `%21`).
-This is a requirement of the HTTP  protocol.
 If we were to decode the above string it would look something like:

 ```no-highlight
 article[title]=hello&article[url]=http://example.com&article[description]=blarg!